Batonicarla/milan-traffic-forecasting/README.md

    the requirement for your account.
 3. Generate an API token at:
    https://dataverse.harvard.edu/dataverseuser.xhtml?selectTab=apiTokenTab
-4. Keep this token handy — you'll be prompted to paste it when running the download script (it is never stored in this repo).
+4. Keep this token handy;  you'll be prompted to paste it when running the download script (it is never stored in this repo).

 ### 3. Download the dataset